select-studios/Select-Launcher/server/README.md

 !
 Note: You will need to provide the following environment variables in a separate `.env.` file:

 - `ACCESS_TOKEN_SECRET` - Any random (but secure) string that you choose to protect the routes once it is running.
+- `REFRESH_TOKEN_SECRET` - Any random (but secure) string that you choose to protect the refresh methods once it is running.
 - `MONGO_URI` - Your database's connection URI string.

 ## Usage